Esri/arcgis-runtime-toolkit-ios/Documentation/TimeSlider/README.md

   ![time-window](Images/time-window.png)

 * **Time Window - Start or End Time Pinned:** If the start or end time is pinned using the `isStartTimePinned` or `isEndTimePinned`, then the corresponding slider thumb is replaced with a bar to visually indicate that the start or end time cannot be manipulated.
-This allows user to see cumulatively view all data from the pinned thumb until the specified position of other thumb.
+This allows user to cumulatively view all data from the pinned thumb until the specified position of other thumb.

   ![start-time-pinned](Images/start-time-pinned.png)